No items found.

 My thoughts drift to Mom and I wonder if I would have been able to tell her how I felt wrong in my own body, if she would have understood.

-But there are also so many other books exploring the same themes, from Akwaeke Emezi’s PET to Becky Albertalli’s Simon vs the Homo Sapiens Agenda (also known as Love, Simon) and middle-grade books like Zenobia July, Both Can Be True and Better Nate Than Never.
+But there are also so many other books exploring the same themes, from Akwaeke Emezi’s Pet to Becky Albertalli’s Simon vs. the Homo Sapiens Agenda (also known as Love, Simon) and middle-grade books like Zenobia July, Both Can Be True and Better Nate Than Ever.

 Voice